 2. Seal your windows

-- Check the seals around your windows.
-Use silicone caulk to seal any cracks or gaps to keep rain out.
+- Check seals around windows and use sealants compatible with adjacent building materials to seal any cracks or gaps to keep water out.

 3. Inspect your roll-up, garage, and overhead doors